Arpan-Das/Banking_System/README.md

 * SQLite
 * Email API

-**Database: A file named as tabel in BankingSystem.db folder filled with some dummy database.**
+**Database: A file named as BankingSystem.db filled with some dummy database.**

 **"Suggestions and project Improvements are Invited!"**